Butcher’s Broom: Surprising Benefits For Blood Vessels

 Before taking any new supplement, it is important to consult with a healthcare provider.
 This is especially important for older adults and those who are taking other medicines, as Butcher’s Broom can interact with certain medications.
 It is also important to talk to a healthcare provider if you have a history of atherosclerosis or if you are taking medications that affect blood pressure or blood sugar.

-Overall, sweet broom is a safe and effective supplement that can provide a number of health benefits.
+Overall, sweet broom is a safe and effective supplement that can provide several health benefits.
 By choosing a high-quality product and consulting with a healthcare provider, you can ensure that you are getting the most out of this natural remedy.
 For more information on the benefits and side effects of Knee holly, visit WebMD.

 Little Herb Encyclopedia, by Jack Ritchason; N.D., Woodland Publishing Incorporated, 1995